T-SQL Tuesday #132 How Are You Coping with Pandemic?

 It has been pretty effective…other than what I will call the trump-syndrome, that is to say that I have been sat here over the pond doomscrolling for the past week aghast at the behaviour of a certain someone who shall remain nameless (ish).
 The amount of attention that has been given to Twitter over the last week has led me to question whether I need Twitter either.
 But then if I didn’t have Twitter I wouldn’t have been able to witness the bizareness of the Four Seasons press conference.
 I digress…

 Again, it’s all about balance, my feed is full of people I wish to hear about, what I need to concentrate on is not getting drawn into exploring outside of my feed.
 Unplugging has freed up a tonne of time to do other stuff.
-You can read more about my unplugging here , I have not updated over the last few weeks due to feeling rough, will do so soon.
+You can read more about my unplugging in this post, I have not updated over the last few weeks due to feeling rough, will do so soon.

 Helping others